rwieruch/blog_robinwieruch_content/blog/react-router/index.md

 ```

 First, we are using React Router's useSearchParams Hook to read the current search params from the URL (see `get()` method on `searchParams`), but also to write search params to the URL (see `setSearchParams()` function).
 While we use the former to get the search param by key (here: `'name'`) to [control](/react-controlled-components/) (read: display it in) the input field, we are using the latter to set the search param by key in the URL whenever a user types into the input field.
 At its core, React Router's useSearchParams Hook is the same as React's useState Hook with the difference that this state is a URL state and not a local state in React.
 Last but not least, we are using the search param to filter the actual list of `users` to finish this feature.

+After all, having search params in your URL gives you the benefit of sharing more specific URLs with others.
+If you are on an ecommerce website where you have an active search for black shoes, you may want to share the whole URL (e.g. `myecommerce.com/shoes?color=black`) instead of only the path (e.g. `myecommerce.com/shoes`).
+The former gives the person who opens your URL the filtered list as starting point.

 <Divider />